Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Real Data Applications

 \section{Real Data Applications}

-In this section, we applied the proposed procedure to two real data sets.
-As discussed in the Introduction, one of the main utilities of argmin confidence sets is to assess the performance of agents in a given task.
-Within the machine learning community, model competitions are frequently used as pedagogical practices to allow practitioners or students to explore the strengths and weaknesses of different machine learning models.
-It is essential in this context to acknowledge the merit of all competitive models while highlighting the inferior ones.
-In the course, \textit{Methods of Statistical Learning}, instructed by the third author of this paper, students were asked to train classification algorithms over a given data set.
-Then, the student-trained classifiers were submitted to the instructor for evaluation over a (presumably) IID testing data set.
-To point out, the data sets are sourced from \textit{Kaggle.com} to simulate real competition environments.
-Here we employ the proposed LOO algorithm with a data-driven tuning parameter $\lambda$ to identify the best performers, demonstrating the effectiveness of our method over a different fold number.
-The identities of students and group names are anonymized to safeguard privacy.
+In this section, we apply the proposed procedure to two real data sets.
+In machine learning study, model competitions are frequently used as pedagogical practices to allow practitioners or students to explore the strengths and weaknesses of different machine learning methods.
+It is essential in this context to acknowledge the merit of all competitive models while screening out the inferior ones.
+In a course \textit{Methods of Statistical Learning} instructed by one of the authors, students were asked to train classification algorithms over a given data set.
+Then, the student-trained classifiers were submitted for evaluation over a held-out testing data set.
+The data sets are sourced from \textit{Kaggle.com}.
+Here we implement the proposed LOO algorithm with a data-driven tuning parameter $\lambda$ to identify the best performers.
+The identities of students and group names are anonymized.